penta-skill-experience/kit-smart-tv/README.md

 HTTPS_CERT=""
 ```

-After cloning the project and adding `.env` you need to install the used packages.
-Therefore type in the console in the root directory of the project.
-`npm install`
+Build the project with `npm run build`.
+This generates a `dist` folder with executable JavaScript under the project root.

-To build the server type in next.
+Start the server with `node ./dist/server/server.js`.
-`npm run build`

-After the build is finished use `node ./dist/server/server.js`to run the server

-# Call Dashboard
+This will print a URL to the console under which the dashboard is hosted.

-The dashboard is accessable via `https://localhost:1337`
+The dashboard is accessible via `https://localhost:1337`.

-# Call Settings
-The admin interface fr configuration is acessable via `https://localhost:1337/admin-interface`
+The admin interface is accessible via `https://localhost:1337/admin-interface`.

-# Use own MongoDB instance
+# Optional: Use Own MongoDB Instance

 If you need your own MongoDB instance, you need to preset an admin before you can use the dashboard and the admin interface properly.
 After running the server, use the following in the console to create a admin with your own password.
 This command will only succeed once.